SiyaoIsHiding/foaas-discord-bot/README.md

 !!You shall not use this bot to harass or bully anyone!!
 ```

 I developed this bot to play with my boyfriend.
 I leave it here because it does not gain any popularity anyway.
-If this bot somehow is being used to bully or harass anyone, please lmk and I will shut it down immediately.
+If this bot somehow is being used to bully or harass anyone or I find any strange logging at the backend, I will shut it down immediately.

 ## Usages
 ### `/flashing-fuck-off` Command to Send Flashing Random Fuck-off Messages